vaasu2002/STUDY_NOTES/Computer Networking/TCP-IP/README.md

   - Deals with how to deliver data fully in order, without error and duplicatation on an unreliable medium.
   - Breaking data into segments and adding sequence number to it, using ACK gets to know about missing packets.

-### TCP (Transmission Control Protocol)
+#### TCP (Transmission Control Protocol)
 - The TCP (Transmission Control Protocol) is considered the most reliable way machines communicate over a network.
 - HTTP is just the data stream (application messages, like requests and responses).

 - TCP takes that data stream and breaks it into segments (packets) so it can be reliably delivered over the network.
   - Data is divided into small chunks called packets (or segments in TCP).
   - Each packet is given a sequence number, which helps the receiver know the correct order of packets and detect if any are missing.
   - When the receiver successfully gets a packet, it sends an ACK (acknowledgment) back to the sender.
 The ACK usually contains the next expected sequence number.
   - If a packet is lost, the receiver will not send an ACK for that sequence number.
 The sender notices that an ACK is missing (either through a timeout or duplicate ACKs).
   -  The sender then retransmits the missing packet to ensure reliable delivery.The sender then retransmits the missing packet to ensure reliable delivery.

 - **3 WAY HANDSHAKE** is done to establish the virtual connection(between sender and receiver).
-  - The client sends a SYN packet to the server to initiate a connection.
+  - The client sends a SYN packet to the server to initiate a connection. ("I want to start a connection, and here’s my sequence number.")
-  -
+  - The server receives the SYN and responds with a SYN-ACK packet.("I received your request, and I also want to establish a connection.
+Here’s my sequence number.")
+  - The client sends an ACK packet back to the server.("I acknowledge your sequence number.
+Now the connection is established.")